zigzaga00/computing-zz00/y6/physical-computing/autumn-1/lesson-plan.md

 ![image_3](images/3.png)

 #### **4. Conclusion (5 minutes)**
-- **Group Discussion:**
+- **Discussion Points:**
-  - Let pairs demonstrate their call-and-response music.
+  - Highlight how the micro:bits are a part of a **system** that includes both hardware (the micro:bit devices) and software (the code written in MakeCode).
-  - Discuss what worked well, how timing affected the sound, and how they coordinated with their partner.
+  - Discuss how the interaction between the micro:bits exemplifies a **communication protocol**, which governs how they send and interpret messages.

 ---